People & Collaborations

 El Mehdi Bazzine & Oussama Elmounkad

-In their End-of-Studies project at carried out in the Fall semester of 2020 at the E-Services programme of the Science and Technology department of the University of Lille, El Mehdi and Oussama have developed the initial version of the future prosopographic database.
-The project was co-supervised by Simon Bliudze.
+In their End-of-Studies project at carried out in the Fall semester of 2020 at the E-Services programme of the Science and Technology department of the University of Lille, El Mehdi Bazzine and Oussama Elmounkad have developed the initial version of the future prosopographic database.
+The project was co-supervised by Simon Bliudze (INRIA Lille – Nord Europe).